aspose-words/Aspose.Words-Documentation/en/sharepoint/user-s-guide/reporting/about-reporting-in-aspose-words-for-sharepoint/_index.md

 With Aspose.Words for SharePoint, you can fill documents with data from external data sources such as databases, SharePoint lists or XML data files.
 You can save the result in any [supported document format](/words/sharepoint/multiple-format-support/).
 We call this feature *reporting* and the final document, filled with data, a *report*.

-Reporting is built on top of [Aspose.Words' mail merge feature]().
+Reporting is built on top of [Aspose.Words' Mail Merge feature]().
 However, Aspose.Words is a class library and you can use it only programmatically.
 Aspose.Words for SharePoint provides a user interface for making reports from templates stored in a SharePoint document library.
 You can specify saving format and location through the interface, as well as report parameters.

 A [report template](/words/sharepoint/report-template-and-merge-fields/) is a Microsoft Word file with placeholders defining where to insert data from the report data source.
-Regular Microsoft Word mail merge fields serve as placeholders.
+Regular Microsoft Word Mail Merge fields serve as placeholders.
 However, Aspose.Words does much more than the standard Microsoft Word mail merge.
 You can:

 - [Define template regions to repeat for each data record in a data source](/words/sharepoint/merge-regions/).
 - [Use nested regions to reflect parent-child relations in the data](/words/sharepoint/nested-regions/).